gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **Upgrading:** Upgrading from X.XX.XX to Y.YY.YY to obtain a certain illegal
 <br>

-**Downrading:** Downgrade from X.XX.XX to Y.YY.YY to obtain a certain illegal
+**Downgrading:** Downgrade from X.XX.XX to Y.YY.YY to obtain a certain illegal
 <br>

 **EDU:** MinecraftEDU is a modified fork of Minecraft Java Edition, and is an educational form of Minecraft